EmDeeTee/cpwd/README.md

 `cpwd store/get`

 # Disclaimer
-This is not meant to be a safe password manager for real-world use.
+This is not meant to be a safe password manager for real-world use (mostly cuz you can't use it KEKW).
 It's just a project for fun developed for a YouTube series.

 Hashing methods used are not cryptographically secure